-Appreciate the sense of touch associated with the people you love:
+Appreciate the sounds associated with the people you love:

 Our relationship towards our senses may change over time; for instance, perhaps during college, you loved to listen to new music, but as an adult, you listen less to music and spend more time exploring new recipes and restaurants.

-Now that you know that you tend to neglect your sense of touch, you can seek out opportunities to cultivate it, to find new ways to become happier, healthier, calmer, and more creative.
+Now that you know that you tend to neglect your sense of hearing, you can seek out opportunities to cultivate it, to find new ways to become happier, healthier, calmer, and more creative.